 I co-maintain the C front end of GCC, as well as various other parts of GCC, and am a Global Reviewer and a Release Manager.
-Since 4 October 2004 I have been doing GCC development for CodeSourcery (part of Mentor Graphics since 2010/2011).
-More recently, I have also been maintaining and developing glibc and EGLIBC.
+More recently, I have also been maintaining and developing glibc and other parts of the GNU toolchain, and formerly maintained EGLIBC.

 Return to my home page